TiaLow/learning-journal/a-coder's-computer.md

  - mv: rename
    - ex: mv main.html index.html
  - code . : will open VS Code in whatever directory youre in
+ - '''<br>''' : will break the code, shows whatever is in between three quotes

  #### Shortcuts